Designing out risk early on in the planning process is key

-Keeping attendees safe should be a the core of what any event organiser is looking to do.
+Keeping attendees safe should be at the core of what any event organiser is looking to do.
 A ‘Safety by Design’ approach aids in achieving that.

 Ideally, event organisers should either have Crowd & Event Safety expertise in-house or they should have a partner like us.
 We do this day-in, day-out, all around the world.